inasafe/inasafe-doc/docs/source/developer-docs/maintaining_documentation.rst

    .. note:: Note in a little call out box

    .. todo:: Todo item in a call out box

+   .. warning:: Much like Note but clearly visible

    .. table:: table title